 Content may be inappropriate if it causes distress and upset, leads to dangerous behaviour, or is adult in nature.
 Examples include material that is:

 - Violent towards people or animals

 - Promoting self harm or other dangerous behaviours

 - Promoting gambling, drinking or drugs

-For advice on how to protect your child against unwanted content, visit the ISPCC website
+For advice on how to protect your child against unwanted content, visit the ISPCC website.

 This is where a child is targeted online by someone posing as a friend that they start to trust.
-Once the trust has been built, they trick or pressurise the victim into doing something of a sexual nature and retain the evidence.

 To find out more about how to protect your child from online grooming, visit the Internet Matters website.

 Sharing personal details like a home address and phone number could leave children open to identity theft and harassment.